Howat gets first Scotland call-up to replace Watson

 Last updated on .From the section Women's Football

-Rangers striker Kirsty Howat has received her first call-up to the Scotland squad for the Women's Nations League game against Belgium on Tuesday.
+Rangers striker Kirsty Howat has received her first call-up to the Scotland squad after an injury to Manchester United's Emma Watson.

-The Dumfries-born forward replaces Manchester United's Emma Watson in the pool for the game at Hampden Park.
+The 26-year-old replaces her former Rangers team-mate for Tuesday's Women's Nations League game against Belgium.

+Scotland head coach Pedro Martinez Losa revealed that Watson "was injured in the last training session" before Friday's 2-1 defeat by England.

+Midfielder Watson joined United after leaving Rangers this summer and her injury comes shortly before the start of the 17-year-old's debut season in the Women's Super League.

-Howat rejoined Rangers from Glasgow City in January 2021 and helped the club win their first Scottish Women's Premier League title the next season.
+Howat, who has represented Scotland at various age-group levels, rejoined Rangers from Glasgow City in January 2021 and helped her new side win their first Scottish Women's Premier League title the next season.

+"She's a player who was doing well last year, scoring goals and has started this season very well," Martinez Losa said.

+Amy Gallacher, the 24-year-old Celtic striker, was handed her Scotland debut as a substitute against England following her first call-up to the squad.

 - BALL OR NOTHING: Action on and off court as Scotland’s only pro basketball team aims for new heights